Army major, militant killed, another officer and 2 jawans injured in Kashmir encounter

 They added that an unidentified militant was also killed in the gunfight and his body recovered.

-Arms and ammunition were also seized from the encounter site, the officials said.
+Arms and ammunition were seized from the encounter site, the officials said.

 The identity and group affiliation of the slain militant was being ascertained, they added.

-Security forces launched a cordon-and-search operation in the area this morning.
+Security forces launched a cordon-and-search operation in the area in the morning.
 The search operation led to a gunfight after the militants fired on the forces, who retaliated.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)